-Best password manager apps for iPhone and iPad
+These great password managers keep your data safe and secure

 1Password

-1Password is a staple of the Apple community.
+1Password is a staple of the Apple community and one of the best iPhone apps out there.
 It lets you store an unlimited amount of passwords, credit card numbers, addresses, and more.
 It uses AES 256-encryption and includes support for unlocking with Touch ID and Face ID.
 You can use the customizable password generator feature to create complex passwords and not have to worry about remembering them because they will always be stored safely in the vault.

 1Password also features a robust desktop app that will sync with your iPhone and iPad, and the Safari browser widget makes it possible for you to auto-fill passwords, and even go directly to a site.